better-internet/radworks-docs/docs/connecting-to-ethereum/creating-an-org.md

 ![Create an Org][co]

-Once you click the **Create an Org** button, a modal shows up allowing you to choose between starting an single-signer or a multi-signer org.
-Here we'll focus on the single-signer org, which means you're deploying an org contract with the connected wallet as it's owner.
+Once you click the **Create an Org** button, a modal shows up allowing you to choose between starting an **single-signer** or a **multi-signer** org.

-When selecting single-signer, we'll prefill you're connected wallet as the owner, but you can choose to enter any other valid Ethereum address you control.
-That could also be an existing multi-sig, but for the sake of this example, we're gonna focus on your own connected wallet.
+A single-signer org means you're deploying an org contract owned by a single Ethereum address.
+To create a single-signer org, select **Single-Signer** and input the Ethereum address you'd like to control the org.
+In Upstream, the address of your connected wallet will automatically prefill, but you can choose to enter any valid Ethereum address you control.

+A multi-signer org means you're deploying an org contract owned by a multi-signature contract.
+In Radicle Upstream and on [app.radicle.network][wc], deploying a multi-signature org creates a [Gnosis Safe][gs] and sets the address of the connected wallet as the first member.
+The Gnosis Safe becomes the owner of the org.

 ![Create Org Modal][om]